kubernetes/test-infra/prow/cmd/jenkins-operator/README.md

 A Jenkins master needs to be provided via `--jenkins-url` in order for the operator to make requests to.
-By default, `--dry-run` is set to `true` so the operator will not make any mutating requests to Jenkins, Github, and Kubernetes, but you most probably want to set it to `false`.
+By default, `--dry-run` is set to `true` so the operator will not make any mutating requests to Jenkins, GitHub, and Kubernetes, but you most probably want to set it to `false`.
 The Jenkins operator expects to read the Prow configuration by default in `/etc/config/config.yaml` which can be configured with `--config-path`.